-How to Use the (Definite) Articles in Italian
+How to Use the Definite Articles in Italian (articoli determinativi)

 The so-called articoli determinativi, or definite articles, are expressed in English as the.
 Unlike in English, in Italian the article the takes different forms depending on the gender and number of the noun it precedes.